szeyick/webApplicationArchitectures/IntroductionToWebArchitectures/README.md

 In REST everything is referenced as a URI.

-Resource Orientated architectures are examples of RESTful architectures.
+**Resource Orientated architectures** are examples of RESTful architectures.

-#### Web Service Standards
+### Web Service Standards (WS*)

 WS provide an additional set of standards on top of HTTP for the development of web services.
 It is considered heavier than REST based services as there is an additional layer of middleware or frameworks are used to build services.

+Communication between clients and services is done using a SOAP based messaging system along with a WSDL (Web Service Description Language) that defines how the message structured to be processed by the web service.

+Message Orientated Middleware (MoM) is used to act as a mediator between the client and service.
+It de-couples the client and service, allowing for a large number of independent services to be grouped together to function as a complex system without creating dependencies between them.

+In web services, ESB (Enterprise Service Bus) functions as the middleware.

 RPC, Message Orientated and Event Orientated architectures are example of Web Service Architectures.